This blog may contain affiliate links. Read our disclosure policy for more info.

 Thanks for reading!

-Vancouver is such an amazing city, and I love playing tour guide to my friends and family that visit!
+Vancouver is such an amazing city, and I love playing tour guide to my friends and family who come visit!
 It has really helped me narrow down the best activities for a 3-day trip.
-As such, I hope this itinerary comes in handy when planning your vacation too!
+As such, I hope this itinerary has shown you that Vancouver is worth visiting!

 If you enjoyed this blog, check out my other articles about Canada.
 I cover everything from location guides to the best road trips across the country.
 Below is a sampling of just some of the topics I write about.
 Thanks for reading and safe travels!